MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-controller/Network-Controller.md

 ---
 # Network Controller

->Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016
+>Applies to: Windows Server 2019, Windows Server 2016

 New in Windows Server 2016, Network Controller provides a centralized, programmable point of automation to manage, configure, monitor, and troubleshoot virtual and physical network infrastructure in your datacenter.

 Using Network Controller, you can automate the configuration of network infrastructure instead of performing manual configuration of network devices and services.